Frequently Asked Questions

 Does HughesNet have data limits?

-HughesNet® Gen5 doesn’t have hard data limits.
+HughesNet® has No Hard Data Limits.
 If you exceed the data included with your plan in a given month, you will experience slower speeds, but you will still have Internet access.
 If you’d like to restore your speeds, you can add more data with Data Tokens, or upgrade to the next plan level immediately.

-HughesNet Gen5 is fast with 25 Mbps download and 3 Mbps Upload speeds, and is available to anyone, anywhere, coast-to-coast.
+HughesNet is fast with 25 Mbps download and 3 Mbps upload speeds, and is available to anyone, anywhere, coast-to-coast.
 It’s also available in Alaska and Puerto Rico.

 What are my options for high-speed satellite Internet?

-HughesNet® Gen5 is the breakthrough service that gives you more of everything you want: fast speeds, unlimited data, and built-in Wi-Fi.
-HughesNet Gen5 delivers speeds faster than ever, with 25 Mbps on every plan.
-Gen5 offers four service plans to best suit your specific needs, ranging from 10 GB to 50 GB of data per month.
-All plans include exciting features: Built-in Wi-Fi, Video Data Saver, the Bonus Zone and Unlimited Data with No Hard Data Limits**.
+HughesNet® is the breakthrough service that gives you more of everything you want: fast speeds, more data, and built-in Wi-Fi.
+HughesNet delivers speeds faster than ever, with 25 Mbps on every plan.
+HughesNet offers four service plans to best suit your specific needs, ranging from 15 GB to 100 GB of data per month.
+All plans include exciting features: Built-in Wi-Fi, Video Data Saver, the Bonus Zone and No Hard Data Limits**.
 We offer affordable service plans to suit any budget.
-It’s easy to choose a HughesNet Gen5 service plan based on the amount of data you need.
-The 10 GB plan is perfect for the single user or couple who is passionate about fast Internet.
-The 20 GB plan is best for the small family whose love of the Internet is growing as fast as their kids.
-The 30 GB plan is ideal for today’s connected household with multiple devices.
-The 50 GB plan is the plan you need to keep your whole family rolling in Internet bliss.
+It’s easy to choose a HughesNet service plan based on the amount of data you need.
+The 15 GB plan is designed for basic internet access for email, chatting, and web browsing.
+The 30 GB plan is great for shopping online, listening to music and staying connected with social media.
+The 50 GB plan is perfect for sharing large files, watching videos, and connecting multiple devices.
+The 100 GB plan is ideal for households looking for the largest plan to enjoy the best of the Internet.
 For more details on satellite Internet pricing and plan descriptions, visit the Plans & Pricing page

 What plan fits my lifestyle?